trueheart78/trueheart78.com/now.md

 ### :hammer: Current

 * Crafting [Gem Lookup][gem lookup]
-  * Was intended to be a simple script, slowly turning into a Ruby Gem. :gem:
+  * Was intended to be a simple script, slowly turned into a Ruby Gem. :gem:
   * Planning a Go-based version, as to remove any Ruby version restrictions.

 ### :soon: In The Works